-The Bush administration originally referred to the Iraq War military operation as “Operation Iraqi Liberation,” but after recognizing the Unfortunate Implications of this name, changed the name to “Operation Iraqi Freedom.”
+The George W. Bush administration originally referred to the 2003 Iraq War military operation as “Operation Iraqi Liberation,” but after recognizing the Unfortunate Implications of this name (that is, playing into the assumptions of many people that the war was in order to gain control of Iraqi oil reserves), changed the name to “Operation Iraqi Freedom.”

 The super PAC “Carly for America,” which supported Carly Fiorina’s presidential campaign, was forced to change its name, since super PAC's are not legally allowed to reference a candidate.
 So the PAC changed its name to “Conservative, Authentic, Responsive Leadership for You and for America.”

 Canada briefly had the Canadian Conservative Reform Alliance Party, in part because its leader, Stockwell Day, may not have been paying attention.
 As soon as the media noticed, the name was changed to the "Canadian Reform Conservative Alliance," and shortly thereafter to simply the "Canadian Alliance."
 (The party subsequently merged with what remained of the Progressive Conservative Party of Canada to form today's Conservative Party of Canada, in power from 2006 to 2015)

 Latin American political parties seem particularly fond of this.
 As one example, Bolivia's current governing party is MAS (Movimiento al Socialismo), with mas in Spanish meaning "more".
 Multiple parties in South American countries have succeeded in constructing names that produce the acronym PODEMOS, translating to "We can".

 Before 1999, France's Commando Parachute Group was known in French as Commandos de Recherche et d'Action en Profondeur, and yes, that was the actual acronym.
 Meaningless in French, but hilarious in English.

 There is a certain French Connection shop at Heathrow Airport, which has its email address written in big block letters: FC.UK